kanboard/documentation/content/en/v1/admin/cli.md

 Run calculation for Project #10
 ```

-### Trigger for tasks
+### Trigger for Tasks

-This command send a "daily cronjob event" to all open tasks of each
+This command sends a "daily cronjob event" to all open tasks of each project.
-project.

 ```bash
 ./cli trigger:tasks
 Trigger task event: project_id=2, nb_tasks=1
 ```

-### Reset user password
+### Reset User Password

 ```bash
 ./cli user:reset-password my_user
 ```

 You will be prompted for a password and confirmation.
-Characters are not
-printed to the screen.
+Characters are not printed to the screen.

-### Remove two-factor authentication for a user
+### Remove Two-Factor Authentication for a User

 ```bash
 ./cli user:reset-2fa my_user
 ```

-### Install a plugin
+### Install a Plugin

 ```bash
 ./cli plugin:install https://github.com/kanboard/plugin-github-auth/releases/download/v1.0.1/GithubAuth-1.0.1.zip
 ```

-Note: Installed files will have the same permissions as the current user
+Note: Installed files will have the same permissions as the current user.

-### Remove a plugin
+### Remove a Plugin

 ```bash
 ./cli plugin:uninstall Budget
 ```

-### Upgrade all plugins
+### Upgrade All Plugins

 ```bash
 ./cli plugin:upgrade